mrfarmer777/mrfarmer777.github.io/_posts/2018-07-07-doula_mynder_part_2.markdown

 3. Working with `DateTime` objects to display how many weeks along each client was.
 4. Implementing Bootstrap 4 to create the vision I had in mind.

 I only ran into a little bit of trouble working with DateTime objects.
 Since client progress is typically measured in weeks (an unusual measurement to make) and since some pregnancies can stretch over a new calendar year, I found myself using quite a bit of code to calculate a client's current progres.
 Initially I did this using ERB in the view itself.
 Then I remembered I can use **helper methods** and this is a perfect candidate.
 The method below takes in a client and returns how many weeks along they are with a one-line calculation.
-Since 40 weeks of justation is typically what is used to calculate a due date, my wife suggested I use that to calculate progress.
+Since 40 weeks of gestation is typically what is used to calculate a due date, my wife suggested I use that to calculate progress.

 ```
 def get_progress(client)